 1985: Beyond Europe to Africa

 As my first passport was expiring in 1985, I applied for a new 10-year passport.
 Another trip to Europe, this time with family, was on the horizon that summer.
-This trip we rode the giant hovercraft across the English Channel, a unique craft that has since been retired.
+This time we rode the giant hovercraft across the English Channel, a unique craft that has since been retired.